 • body temperature is mostly normal;

-• developing shortness of breath, which is treatable only at an early stage.
+• developing shortness of breath, which can only be treated at an early stage.

 Diagnosis of the disease

-It is very important to timely identify bronchitis (obstructive) in adults.
-Treatment and diagnostics are carried out by a pulmonologist.
+It is very important to promptly detect bronchitis (obstructive) in adults.
+Treatment and diagnosis are carried out by a pulmonologist.

-To accurately determine the pathology, the following studies are used:
+To accurately determine pathology, the following studies are used:

 • immunological tests;